The Basics: Leadership in Scientific Organizations

 Here, I outline some attributes that I have found to be true of leadership in the organizations of scientists where I have worked.

 My job was to lead groups of scientists towards common goals.
 The organizations in which they were housed were viewed to be entrenched in behavior that needed to be transformed in some way or another.
 Many would say that what was required was a leader who was strong and decisive more than expert in the particular discipline of the scientific endeavor.
 Indeed, this was part of the philosophy of management in the George W. Bush administration, where a good executive was asserted to work as effectively in the Social Security Administration as at NASA.
-There are many examples of CEOs in the private sector being successful in disparate organizations.
+There are examples of CEOs in the private sector being successful in disparate organizations; there are, also, counter examples.

 I have not seen this discipline agnostic principle work in scientific organizations.
 If the leader is not well credentialed with some success in research and development and a practitioner of the scientific method, then it flirts with impossibility for that leader to gain the trust of the organization.